 Who could argue with a cute ghost?

-It goes without saying that a cute kitty would need a cute companion on this Halloween side step card, and in this case, a laughing ghost fills the bill perfectly.
+It goes without saying that a cute kitty would need a cute companion on this Halloween sidestep card, and in this case, a laughing ghost fills the bill perfectly.
 He was cut on my Silhouette Cameo as I didn’t have a single ghost die to my name.
 Cutting on the Cameo allows me the flexibility to control the size of my die cuts.
 I shaded him a bit with a light grey Copic marker.
 The Boo! was cut on the Cameo as well, and the candy corn pieces were fussy cut by hand and colored with Copics.
 (I used a candy corn stamp, but the Silhouette Store offers a ton of adorable candy corn files to print and cut if you’re not into coloring.)

 The sentiment is simple, but I used my Silhouette Cameo to cut it because again, I didn’t have a die, and even if I did, it wouldn’t have been exactly the right size.